NLnetLabs/unbound-manual/source/topics/filtering/rpz.rst

 The ``cname`` override option will make it possible to apply a local data action using a CNAME for all matching triggers in the policy zone.
 The CNAME to use in the answer can be configured using the ``rpz-cname-override`` configuration option.
-Using these overrides are nice if you use an external feed to get a list of triggers, but would like to redirect all your users to your own domain:
+Using these overrides is nice if you use an external feed to get a list of triggers, but would like to redirect all your users to your own domain:

 .. code-block:: text